disobliged/team-7/agendas/feb24.md

 - For each aim, which parts of the data should we use, how should we group them?

 ## Confirm analyses
-- Aim 1: Alpha/beta diversity, spearman correlation
+- Aim 1: Alpha/Beta diversity, Spearman correlation
 - Aim 2: Taxonomy bar plot, core microbiome, differential abundance
 - Aim 3: PICRUSt2/ggpicrust
 - Aim 4: Spearman correlation